ncbi/packit/README.rst

 - <without extension>
 - .pip
 - .txt

+Once a file is found, PacKit stops looking for more files.

 **You can use vcs project urls and/or archive urls/paths** as described in `pip usage`_ - they will be split in dependency links and